reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 ### ASA (American Statistical Association)
 It was founded in Boston, Massachusetts in 1839, and is the second oldest continuously operating professional society in the US.
 JSM has a [Conduct Policy](http://ww2.amstat.org/meetings/jsm/2019/conductpolicy.cfm).
 Beginning in August 2018, they used an independent third party where attendees can report violations, as a **pilot program**.
 It is called [Ombuds Service](http://ww2.amstat.org/meetings/jsm/2018/conductpolicy.cfm).

-The ASA is the most mature organization in their procedures.
-They have also experienced high-profile conduct violations in the community.
-The fact that it has a long history and structured organziation likely also contributed to implementing these changes first.
+<p style="color:red"><i>The ASA is the most mature organization in their reporting procedures.
+</i></p>  They have also experienced high-profile conduct violations in the community.
+The fact that it has a long history and is a structured organization with a formal membership likely also contributed to implementing these changes first.

 For more information, contact Donna LaLonde at DonnaL@amstat.org